AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 ====

-.. highlight:: bash

-Large-language models are AI models that can understand and generate text using transformer architectures.
+Large-language models are AI models that can understand and generate text, primarily using transformer architectures.

-Because the model weights are typically very large and the interest in the models is high, we provide our users pre-downloaded model weights and instructions on how to run inference and training on the models.
+Because the model weights are typically very large and the interest in the models is high, so we provide our users with pre-downloaded model weights and instructions on how to load these weights for inference purposes or for retraining and fine-tuning the models.

 Pre-downloaded model weights
 ----------------------------
 Raw model weights
 ~~~~~~~~~~~~~~~~~
-We have downloaded the following models weights (PyTorch model checkpoint directories):
+We have downloaded the following raw model weights (PyTorch model checkpoints):

 .. list-table::
   :header-rows: 1